 I asked all of you what you REALLY want to eat on Christmas morning, or any morning for that matter 🙂 think of Easter breakfast too!
 BTW- that was super fun to read all of your messages.
 There were a lot of messages!
 We decided to practice your favorite Christmas breakfast, because I had never made it before.
 And guess what?
 The first time was a success.
 Can you guess what we made?
 Cinnamon Rolls.
-Everyone wants to indulge on Christmas morning with Cinnamon Rolls!
+Everyone wants to indulge on with Cinnamon Rolls!
 And the vote was split between Cinnamon Rolls made from scratch verses store bought Cinnamon Rolls.
 We made our Cinnamon Rolls in our cast iron pan, a non-toxic pan.
 We also made our favorite Frittata, a little something healthy to balance out the sweet in our new green pans!